-The Enforcer stared at Harry’s I.D then said “Uh, of course, I’ll show you up, sir.”
+The Enforcer stared wide-eyed at Harry’s I.D before spluttering “Uh, of course, I’ll show you up, sir.”
 Ginny grinned at Harry’s referral to as ‘Sir’ as the Enforcer spoke excitedly in Norwegian to a colleague.

 “Please follow me.
 Madam, vould you mind vaiting in the reception?”
 The man said when he returned and, as the Enforcer began leading the way, Ginny begrudgingly made her way to the waiting area in the crowded reception.

-Although it had been obvious from the outside that the Ministry was much larger than the British, it was even more so now that they were navigating the inside of the building.
-Harry wouldn’t even have been surprised to learn if the Ministry went on into the mountain it lived on.
+Although it had been obvious from the outside that the Ministry was much larger than the British, it was even more so now that they were navigating the inside of the building; clearly the building’s interior carried on into the mountain it had been carved out from.
 When they had finally reached the tenth floor via the stairs, a feat that Naomi was not happy about, the Enforcer pointed them in the direction of the Interrogation rooms.
 “The guards vill tell you vich room he is in.”